#GTMtips: Track File Downloads In GTM V2

 Finally, you’ll need the Tag itself.
 It’s just your run-of-the-mill Event Tag, and you need to attach the Trigger you just created to it.

 Feel free to be creative with what you add as the Event fields.
-I’ve used a simple Click URL Variable to get the entire URL of the clicked link, but you could do some macro magic and return just the filename or the file extension.
+I’ve used a simple Click URL Variable to get the entire URL of the clicked link, but you could do some macro magic and return just the filename or the file extension (see my macro magic article for instructions).